agentsofthesystem/AgentSmith/README.md

 ## Software Code Quality

-For a dispassionate method to keep the software looking spiffy, use the pythong "black" package.
+For a dispassionate method to keep the software looking spiffy, use the python "black" package.
 Simply run "black ." and your code will magically be styled.

 ## Software Testing